 The University of Maryland is participating in the National Center for Cognitive Informatics and Decision Making in Healthcare (NCCD).
 This program seeks to support improvements in the quality, safety and efficiency of health care through advanced information technology.
 NCCD’s research focus area is Patient-Centered Cognitive Suport.

-Screenshots of several of our past projects and current work are available here.
+Screenshots of several of our past projects are available here.

 These images are provided for your use in technical reports and publications but we do ask that you credit the Human-Computer Interaction Laboratory at the University of Maryland in College Park.